latex3/babel/docs/guides/list-of-locale-templates.md

 # List of locale templates

+`Babel` provides currently more than 300 `ini` files for about 250 lamguages, which are listed in the manual.
+In addition, a set of about 500 template files, with a minimal content, are available in this respository.

 Here is the list of languages with a minimal `ini` + `tex` template.
 A few directories contain several `ini` files: for the ‘likely’ script as provided by the Unicode CLDR, and for other scripts.
 An example is Mundari: `unr` with the Bengali script, and `unr-Deva` with Devanagari.

 You can use them to define a new locale just by filling (and fixing if necessary) the empty fields of the required locale, taking some existing one as a model.
 Feel free to ask for help, and to make feature requests if your language needs specific layout, typographical or cultural conventions.